N5GEH/n5geh.platform/v2/README.md

        git clone https://github.com/N5GEH/n5geh.platform.git

-3. You may adjust the [compose file](docker-compose.yml), [environment file](.env) or [mosquitto configuration file](/general/mosquitto.conf) according to your preferences.
+3. You may adjust the [compose file](docker-compose.yml) or [environment file](.env) according to your preferences.
 Our provided file already provides a simple setup with all functionalities.

 4. Change the working directory and start the platform using the [environment file](.env) file for configuration: